 Kayaks are also easy to transport and store, which is essential for an outdoor enthusiast like me, who lives in an apartment in downtown Toronto.

 I know canoes share some of these attributes, but at the risk of sounding un-Canadian, kayaks simply outclass canoes when it comes to fishing.
-With their shorter length and low freeboard, ‘yaks are more manoeuvrable, and vastly easier to control in the wind or as a solo paddler.
+With their shorter length and low freeboard, ‘yaks are more maneuverable, and vastly easier to control in the wind or as a solo paddler.

 And if you’re even a little handy, it’s easy to outfit kayaks with accessories like rod holders, tackle compartments and even sonar/GPS units.